Samsung Galaxy S20 Review (2020): The New Era of Flagship Performance

 Audio and Multimedia

-Samsung continued to lead in multimedia, though the Galaxy S20 marked the end of the headphone jack for the S-series.
+Samsung continued to lead in multimedia, though the

 - Stereo speakers tuned by AKG